 Tesla owners

 This is complicated.
 Owners of the early Model S and Model X Teslas received free use of the Supercharger network for the lifetime of their car.
 You could also pass this on to subsequent owners.
-Later, you couldn’t pass it on, then you didn’t get it for free.
+Later, you couldn’t pass it on, then the benefit was withdrawn altogether for more recent buyers.

-More recently, Tesla has been trying to phase out free Supercharging by offering special trade-in deals to those owners who benefit from it.
+Tesla has tried to phase out free Supercharging by offering special trade-in deals to those owners who benefitted from it.
 Contact Tesla before buying an older (pre-2021) Model S or Model X to check if that particular vehicle comes with free Supercharging.
 It’s a huge potential benefit if so.

-All owners of the smaller Model 3 and Model Y have to pay for charging in the UK.
-However, there are sometimes offers if you are referred by an existing Tesla owner, such as a recent deal that offered ‘1,000 miles’ of free charging with a new car.
+All owners of the smaller Tesla Model 3 and Model Y have to pay for charging in the UK.
+However, there are sometimes offers if you are referred by an existing Tesla owner, such as one deal that offered ‘1,000 miles’ of free charging with every new car.

 ALSO READ: